Baháʼí Faith in Lebanon: History

 In 1894 a Lebanese Christian, Ibrahim George Kheiralla, converted to the Baháʼí Faith whilst traveling in Cairo.
 After Abdu'l-Bahá wrote a specific tablet to him, he moved to Chicago in the United States and was instrumental in converting many of the early Baháʼí followers there.

 Two Beirut universities - the American University of Beirut and the Saint Joseph University - had significant Baha'i student populations in the early twentieth century.
 The first Baha'i student was recorded in the 1890s, the “Society of the Baháʼí Students of Beirut" was formed in 1906 and by 1929 there were over 60 Baha'i students from Iran, Iraq, Egypt and Palestine.
 The university promoted "internationalism" as a core value and acknowledged the Baha'i students as a significant contribution to this vision.
 The Baha'i leader, Shoghi Effendi, studied at the American University of Beirut, graduating in 1917.

 A Shiʻite Imam in the southern village of Machgara, Sheikh Jaʼafar Al-Tahhan, converted to the Baháʼí Faith in 1923, and that village is now the centre of the community, with the only Lebanese local Spiritual Assembly.

 The Encyclopedia of the Orient reported that there were 4,000 Baháʼís living in Lebanon, or around 0.13% of the population.

-In 1968, a prominent Baháʼí academic, Suheil Bushrui became a visiting professor at the American University of Beirut.
+In 1968, a prominent Baháʼí academic, Suheil Bushrui, became a visiting professor at the American University of Beirut.
 In the 1980s he was appointed an advisor by President Amine Gemayel, indicating how Baháʼís are accepted.
-Bushrui is noted scholar on Khalil Gibran, having published more than one volume about him and serves as the Kahlil Gibran Chair for Values and Peace at the University of Maryland.
+Bushrui was a noted scholar on Khalil Gibran, having published more than one volume about him and served as the Kahlil Gibran Chair for Values and Peace at the University of Maryland.